Quantifying & Modeling Multimodal Interactions: An Information Decomposition Framework: Scalable Estimators for

 \subsection{\mbox{\estb: Batch-level Amortization}}

-We now present our next estimator, \estb, that is suitable for large datasets where $\mathcal{X}_i$ is high-dimensional and uncountable ($|\mathcal{Y}|$ remains finite).
-We wish to estimate the \name\ values given a sampled dataset $\mathcal{D} = \{ (x_1^{(j)}, x_2^{(j)}, y^{(j)})\}$ of size $n$.
-We propose an end-to-end model parameterizing joint distributions in $\Delta$ and a training objective whose solution allows us to approximate \name\ based on (\ref{eqn:R-def})-(\ref{eqn:S-def}).
+We now present \estb, our next estimator that is suitable for large datasets where $\mathcal{X}_i$ is high-dimensional and continuous ($|\mathcal{Y}|$ remains finite).
+To estimate \name\ given a sampled dataset $\mathcal{D} = \{ (x_1^{(j)}, x_2^{(j)}, y^{(j)})\}$ of size $n$, we propose an end-to-end model parameterizing marginal-matching joint distributions in $\Delta_p$ and a training objective whose solution returns approximate \name\ values.